National Suicide and Self-Harm Monitoring System

 The suicide monitoring system also includes an Analyst Portal (the Portal) for the sharing of content from Commonwealth and jurisdictional data custodians and other approved users, such as Primary Health Networks, NGOs and researchers.
 The purpose of the Portal is to compliment data that is publicly available on the website by providing authorised users access to data that is presented in a way that has specific utility for those involved in planning and providing responses for suicide prevention.
 The information provided through the website and the Portal enables policy makers and service providers to identify emerging trends and priority populations to support timely policy decisions and localised planning of suicide prevention activities.

 The Portal is managed by the AIHW and includes national morbidity, mortality, and ambulance data, with states and territories able to contribute other data, such as emergency department, suicide register or police data.
-The Portal is currently under development and the AIHW and Commission are working collaboratively with jurisdictions, Primary Health Networks, NGOs and researchers to determine:
+The Portal is currently under development and the AIHW and national Suicide Prevention Office are working collaboratively with jurisdictions, Primary Health Networks, NGOs and researchers to determine:

 - What data can be made available in the Portal